 5. Areas to receive engineered fill should be scarified to a depth of 6 inches, moisture conditioned, and compacted to at least 90 percent relative compaction.
-Portions of the site may need to be moisture conditioned to achieve a suitable moisture content for compaction, These areas may then be brought to design grade with engineered fill.
+Portions of the site may need to be moisture conditioned to achieve a suitable moisture content for compaction.
+These areas may then be brought to design grade with engineered fill.

-6. Engineered fill should be placed in Ihin lifts not exceeding 8 inches in loose thickness, moisture conditioned, and compacted to at least 90 percent relative compaction, The upper 8 inches of pavement and slab subgrades should be compacted to at least 95 percent relative compaction, The aggregate base below pavements should likewise be compacted to at least 95 percent relative compaction.
+6. Engineered fill should be placed in thin lifts not exceeding 8 inches in loose thickness, moisture conditioned, and compacted to at least 90 percent relative compaction.
+The upper 8 inches of pavement and slab subgrades should be compacted to at least 95 percent relative compaction.
+The aggregate base below pavements should likewise be compacted to at least 95 percent relative compaction.

-Environmental Review Inital \$ ATTACHMENT
+Environmental Review Inital Study ATTACHMENT\ APPLICATION

-If grading is performed during or shorfly after the rainy season, the grading contractor may encounter compaction difficully. such as pumping or bringing free water io the surface, in the upper surface clayey and silty sands.
-If compaction cannot be achieved after adjusting the soil moisture content, it may be necessary to over-excavate the subgrade soil and replace it with angular crushed rock to stabilize the subgrade We estimate that the depth of over-excavation would be approximately 24 inches under these adverse conditions a Fills should be keyed and benched into firm soil or bedrock in areas where existing slope gradients exceed 6 1 (horizontal lo vertical) Subdrains will be required in areas where keyways or benches expose potential seepage zones a) Be free of wood, organic debris and other deleterious materials;
+7. If grading is performed during or shortly after the rainy season, the grading conlractor may encounter compaction difficulty, such as pumping or bringing free water to the surface, in the upper surface clayey and silty sands.
+If compaction cannot be achieved after adjusting the soil moisture content, it may be necessary to over-excavate the subgrade soil and replace it with angular crushed rock to stabilize the subgrade.
+We estimate that the depth of over-excavation would be approximately 24 inches under these adverse conditions.

+8. Fills should be keyed and benched into firm soil or bedrock in areas where existing slope gradients exceed 6:1 (horizontal to vertical).
+Subdrains will be required in areas where keyways or benches expose potential seepage zones.